 In addition, the doctor reported that the FDA had tested the vapour of the electronic cigarettes whereas in fact they had tested the ingredients of the electronic cigarettes.
 (A survey of E-Cigarette Users p.3) As we can see from the point below, this lead to quite different results.
-(Thanks to the very astute Kate from Vaper’s Net for pointing this out.)
+(Thanks to the very astute Kate from Vaper’s Network for pointing this out.)

 Ignoring current studies

 The report also claims that no studies have been conducted into the toxicity of the electronic cigarette (A survey of E-Cigarette Users p.11).